sergigonzalezh/2020AntarcticHeatwave_attribution_analogs/README.md

 ## How to cite

-If you modify this script for your research, please cite as:
+If you use or modify this script for your research, please cite as:

 Citation